codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 max-width="90%"
 %}

-1. The first step runs `mvn test` and produces some test reports in `target/surefire-reports`
+1. The first step runs `mvn test` and produces some test reports in `target/surefire-reports`.
-1. The next step uploads these reports using FTP to an external site
+1. The next step uploads these reports using FTP to an external site.

 The common volume shared among build steps makes it very easy to create pipelines that work in a gradual manner